-In a touring Shakespearean theater group, a backstage hand - the dresser, is devoted to the brilliant but tyrannical head of the company.
-He struggles to support the deteriorating star as the company struggles to carry on during the London blitz.
+In a touring Shakespearean theater group, a backstage hand, the dresser, Norman (Sir Tom Courtenay), is devoted to the brilliant but tyrannical head of the company.
+He struggles to support deteriorating star Sir (Albert Finney) as the company struggles to carry on during the London blitz.
 The pathos of his backstage efforts rival the pathos in the story of Lear and the Fool that is being presented on-stage, as the situation comes to a crisis.Written by

 After Sir and Norman leave the marketplace, they're passed by a Routemaster bus.
 These buses were first used in London in 1954, and weren't used outside London until the 1970's.
 See more »

 Let me rest, Norman.
 You must stop questioning me.
 Let me rest.
 Don't leave me until I'm asleep.
 Don't leave me alone.
 I'm a spent force.
 My days are numbered...
 Numbered.

 See more »